Aypp23/kora/README.md

     *   Logs the action for transparency.

 ### 🎯 Supported Reclamation Scenarios
-The bot targets specific "Rent Leaks" in the Kora infrastructure.

-### 🎯 Supported Reclamation Scenarios
 The bot currently supports 3 distinct strategies for identifying and reclaiming rent.

 #### 1. Kora Seed Accounts (Internal State)